- Hi, I am Uma Krishna, a Chartered Accountant from India who dared to pursue CA at age 46.

 I have gained the financial independence I was looking for.
 Also, this achievement at this later stage of life has given me the confidence and courage that I can do anything in life.

-I am not exaggerating when I say that I have been given a fresh lease of life.
+I am not exaggerating when I say that I have been given a fresh lease on life.
 Yaaay to me and all the women out there who are making it on their own.

 Mentoring and coaching students – another twist of fate happened

 When I took up CA, all I wanted to do was practice.
 I had no intention of getting back to teaching.
 My school teaching days were all in the distant past.

 Man proposes, and God disposes, right?
 After my Inter exams, a girl approached me asking me to coach her Financial Management exams.
 I guess even when I wanted to give up teaching and become a CA, teaching was not ready to give me up.
 I am, after all, a teacher at heart so I agreed.

 Within no time, there were 7 students in total who wanted me to tutor them.
-So, I started tutoring them in my free time from August 3, 2014.
+So, I started tutoring them in my free time on August 3, 2014.
 (My own inter results were declared only on August 21, 2014.
 Now I wonder how I had the guts to start tutoring when my own results were not yet declared.)

 Once I qualified as a CA, a few students started approaching me for classes again.
 As of now, I am a Chartered Accountant in practice but I do teach CA aspirants and mentor them Yes, it is another balancing act made easy by the fact that my kids are away at college and doesn’t need my attention so much.

 As a person, I am the same with the same moral principles and integrity.

 Though an extrovert, I was a little timid earlier.
 However, these 2 letters before my name have given me more courage and confidence than I did not have earlier.